-We derived 59.3% of our revenue for 2022 from sales to customers outside of the United States.
-In particular, we derived 28.8% of our revenue in 2022 from customers located in China.
-For the three months ended March 31, 2023, 65.3% of our revenue was derived from sales to customers outside of the United States and 29.0% of our revenue was derived from customers located in China.
+We derived 65.4% and 59.3% of our revenue for 2023 and 2022, respectively, from sales to customers outside of the United States.
+In particular, we derived 31.1% and 28.8% of our revenue in 2023 and 2022, respectively, from customers located in China.
 We expect our revenue from China to decrease due to the applicable U.S. government trade restrictions.
 As a result, the economic, political, legal and social conditions in China could harm our business.
 In addition, we have offices globally with our sales and research and development being conducted in offices located in the San Francisco Bay Area, Texas, France, China, South Korea, and Japan.
 Moreover, conducting business outside the United States subjects us to a number of additional risks and challenges, including: